The Computing and Digital Technologies (CDT) minor requires five (5), 3-credit courses including:

 - A two-semester core course sequence in programming, and

-- Three additional elective courses from one or more of the categories listed below.
+- Three additional elective courses from one or more of the specialty track categories listed below.

 Required Core Courses

 All program students are required to complete the two semester (Fall-Spring) core course sequence in the Python programming language.
 These courses will be offered every year by a faculty member in the Department of Computer Science and Engineering.
 The core sequence does not assume any prior background in programming and is intended to be an introductory experience for non-engineering students.
 NOTE: It is not necessary for CDT students to complete the core sequences first before taking specialization courses.
 However, we do recommend taking the core sequence as soon as possible.
 For those planning to study abroad, we also recommend taking the core sequence when it can be completed in consecutive semesters.